-A. "Child" or "Children" means an individual or individuals under the age of 13.
+15 B. "Child" means an individual under the age of 13.

-B. "Collects" or "Collection" means the gathering of any Personal Information from a Child by any means, including but not limited to:
+C. "Collects" or "Collection" means the gathering of any Personal Information from a Child by any means, including but not limited to:

-1. Requesting, prompting, or encouraging a Child to submit Personal Information online;
+- 18 1.
+Requesting, prompting, or encouraging a Child to submit Personal Information online; - 19 2.
+Enabling a Child to make Personal Information publicly available in identifiable form; or - 3.
+Passive tracking of a Child online.

-2. Enabling a Child to make Personal Information publicly available in identifiable form.
-An Operator shall not be considered to have Collected Personal Information if it takes reasonable measures to Delete all or virtually all Personal Information from a Child's postings before they are made public and also to Delete such Personal Information from its records; or

-3. Passive tracking of a Child online.